openenclave/openenclave/docs/GettingStartedDocs/using_oe_sdk.md

 ## Open Enclave SDK Layout

 On Linux, by default, the Open Enclave SDK is installed to `/opt/openenclave`.
-On Windows, by default, the Open Enclave SDK is installed to `%NUGET_PACKAGE_PATH%`.
+On Windows, the Open Enclave SDK is installed to the location specified during installation.
 It contains the following subfolders:

 | Path                         | Description                     |